Dario Franchitti: 2009–2013

 Franchitti drove for CGR for the 2012 season; he initially struggled to adapt to the new Dallara DW12 car before becoming more competitive following the season's fourth event, which was held in São Paulo, Brazil.
 Franchitti took two top-ten finishes in the first four races, placing tenth at Barber and fifth in São Paulo.
 His only win of the season was the Indianapolis 500, which he won for the third time.
 Franchitti was leading the race on the final lap when Rahal Letterman Lanigan Racing driver Takuma Sato crashed into the barrier in an attempt to overtake Franchitti on the inside into turn one.
 Franchitti's performance for the rest of the season was sub-par: he had four pole positions that did not result in a race win and three more podium finishes.
 He was seventh in the Drivers' Championship with 363 points.

 Franchitti remained at CGR for the 2013 season.
 After finishing 25th in both of the season's first two races due to an accident in St. Petersburg and mechanical failure at Barber, respectively, Franchitti qualified on pole position for the Toyota Grand Prix of Long Beach, which he finished fourth.
 He achieved another ten top-ten finishes and took pole position three more times during the fifteen remaining events in which he participated, earning season-best third-place finishes at each of the Pocono IndyCar 400 races, the first Honda Indy Toronto race, the Honda Indy 200 at Mid-Ohio and the GoPro Indy Grand Prix of Sonoma.
 Franchitti was tenth in the final championship standings with 418 points.

+2026

+On 3 February 2026, it was announced that Franchitti would make his return to the NASCAR Craftsman Truck Series, driving Tricon Garage's No. 1 Toyota Tacoma for the race at St. Petersburg.
+He finished the race in 27th.